TheoryOfNekomata/viewfinder/README.md

 export default Page
 ```

+Other examples can be found in the `example` directory in the repository.
+Please check them out for hints
+on styling and using the different available layouts.

 The available props per layout are included as a TypeScript declarations file.

 ## Configuration

 There are CSS variables that can be declared in the parent of the `*.Layout` components
-(preferably `:root`) for customizing the metrics and colors of the layout:
+(preferably `:root`) for customizing the metrics of the layout:

 ### `--height-topbar`